andmoredev/andmoredev/content/blog/lambda_durable_functions.md

   );
 ```

 This will give us a `callbackId` that we can use to resume our workflow.
-When testing, you can easily resume the workflow from the AWS Console, but in real life, you will need to do this programmatically.
+When testing, you can resume the workflow from the AWS Console, but in real life, you will need to do this programmatically.
 Thankfully, the SDK provides the SendDurableExecutionCallbackSuccessCommand and SendDurableExecutionCallbackFailureCommand in the Lambda client, which can be used to resume the workflow.
 You can also specify a timeout so the workflow does not wait forever.

 Once the command is sent the workflow will resume and continue processing.